 Any disciplinary finding as an MIRTP or in another profession in any Canadian province.

 Conviction of a criminal, drug or traffic offense, excluding minor traffic offenses, such as parking or speeding.

 Any finding of liability in a civil proceeding.

 If you are currently under criminal investigation or have a pending criminal or civil court date.

 A self-declaration must be made on your application.
 If you answer yes to any of the declarations, the NSCMIRTP will ask you to send more information, such as a transcript of the criminal record.
 The NSCMIRTP will review all information submitted to determine eligibility for licencing and, if applicable, to determine if conditions should be imposed on your licence.

-Practising medical imaging and radiation therapy is important to maintain your skills and keep up to date with changes in practice.
-Applicants require active practise in the past 5 years.
+Practicing medical imaging and radiation therapy is important to maintain your skills and keep up to date with changes in practice.
+Applicants require active practice in the past 5 years.

-This requirement is met if you have graduated from an approved MIRT program in the past 5 years.
+This requirement is met if you have graduated from an approved MIRTP program in the past 5 years.

 Current/Recent employer information must be entered on the application.
-If deemed necessary, the NSCMIRTP's Registrar may request a letter or record of employment from an employer in the past 5 years stating your period of employment as an MIRTP and the hours you worked each year.
+If deemed necessary, the NSCMIRTP's Registrar may request a letter or record of employment from an employer in the past 5 years.
+This letter should state your period of employment as an MIRTP and the hours you worked each year.